lukebrider-woolard-cgi/known-world-encyclopaedia/lore/Locations/Buildings/Fort Derwent Tarn.md

 Occupied the fort as part of their plan to dissolve the Northern Kingdom and control Greenhart.
 #### Thieves' Guild
 Use the fort as a drop for goods being smuggled between Windsweep Plateau and Greenhart.

+## Notes
+- Has been retaken by the Iron Rose a few months later